armaninyow/Numerical-HUD/README.md

 ### Core Modules
 * **Advanced Health & Absorption:** Displays exact HP with color-coded states for Poison, Wither, Frozen, and Hardcore modes.
 Includes a "Panic" animation when health is low.
 * **Smart Armor Tracking:** Real-time numerical defense rating that "blinks" when your armor value changes.
+Can be hidden entirely when no armor is worn.
 * **Detailed Hunger & Saturation:** Tracks food levels and saturation simultaneously, featuring a "starvation" shake animation when hunger hits zero.
-* **Precise Experience:** Shows your level and exact progress percentage (e.g., `Level 25.4`) with color transitions from yellow to green as you gain XP.
+* **Precise Experience:** Shows your level and exact progress percentage (e.g., `25.40`) with color transitions from yellow to green as you gain XP.
 * **Oxygen & Breath:** A specialized module that only appears underwater, featuring a unique "popping bubble" animation when air is consumed.
-* **Vehicle & Mount Stats:** Automatically displays the health and jump-strength of horses, llamas, and other rideable entities when mounted.
+* **Vehicle & Mount Stats:** Automatically displays the health of horses, llamas, and other rideable entities when mounted.

 ### Animation System
-Unlike static text mods, Numerical HUD features a custom **BaseHudModule** system:
+Numerical HUD features a configurable **BaseHudModule** animation system with three styles to choose from:
-* **Linear Interpolation:** Values transition smoothly between numbers rather than jumping instantly.
+* **Decimal** *(default)*: Values count up/down with decimal precision, turning Green when increasing and Red when decreasing.
-* **Visual Cues:** Numbers change color (Green for healing/gaining, Red for damage/losing) during transitions.
+* **Fade**: The number snaps instantly while the text color fades from Green/Red back to White over 1 second using a quint ease-in curve.
-* **Icon Blinking:** HUD icons flash during state changes to maintain the "Vanilla" reactive feel.
+* **Popup**: A delta label (e.g. `+2`, `-3`) floats beside the module for 1 second, traveling upward for heals and downward for damage with an ease-out effect.
 </details>

 ## Benefits